 Western District of Oklahoma

 National Association of Home Builders v.
-Hugler – Motion to intervene by the AFL-CIO and the United Steelworkers in this case brought by industry groups and companies challenging OSHA’s workplace injury and illness record-keeping rule.
+Hugler – The Court denied without prejudice the motion to intervene by the AFL-CIO and the United Steelworkers in this case brought by industry groups and companies challenging OSHA’s workplace injury and illness record-keeping rule.

 Eastern District of Texas